braze-inc/braze-docs/_docs/_hidden/private_betas/sms_traffic_pumping_fraud.md

 ### What is SMS traffic pumping fraud?

 SMS traffic pumping is a rising threat in the SMS space.
 It occurs when fraudsters find a way to trigger SMS message sends to phone numbers that are not associated with real customers in order to collect revenue tied to fraudulent message sending.
-Most often, they trigger high volume SMS sends using online forms, e.g. for SMS opt-ins or one-time passwords for password resets or account login.
+Most often, they trigger high-volume SMS sends using online forms, such as forms for SMS opt-ins or one-time passwords for password resets or account login.

 For example, if a brand has an SMS sign-up form on their website for customers to opt-in to receive text messages, a fraudster will enter fraudulent phone numbers into the form to trigger SMS messages.
 The fraudster uses premium rate phone numbers for these messages and claims a revenue share from the local mobile carrier, who is responsible for the delivery of the messages to end-users.
 This scheme generates fraudulent charges to the brand.